ehhall/multivariate-LSTM-Home-Index/README.md

 <ul>
   <li><b> Data: </b>
   <ul>
-  <li><b> Raw: Contains a folder of the raw data used in the Data Wrangling notebook.
+  <li> Raw: Contains a folder of the raw data used in the Data Wrangling notebook.
 Some datasets were directly pulled from the FED with "pandas_datareader", and are not included in the folder.</li>
-  <li><b> Processed: The raw datasets were merged together in the Data Wrangling notebook, and subsetted to the 2005-2022 years used in the analysis (housing_data_for_eda.csv).
-We fill in missing values during EDA to prepare the data for modeling (housing_data_for_modeling.csv). </li>
+  <li> Processed: The raw datasets were merged together in the Data Wrangling notebook, and subsetted to the 2005-2022 years used in the analysis <i> housing_data_for_eda.csv. </i> We fill in missing values during EDA to prepare for modeling <i> housing_data_for_modeling.csv. </i> Exogenous variables forecasted out for 30 months and with the FED's correction plan initatied are in <i> forecast30observation_sensitivity_new.csv. </i> Forecasted housing prices for 2022-2024 with and without the FED's correction plan are in <i>final_forecast.csv.</i> </li> </ul>
-  <li><b> Notebooks: </b> Contains jupyter notebooks of Data Wrangling, Exploratory Data Analysis, Modeling, & Forecasting </li>
+  <li> <b> Notebooks:</b> Contains jupyter notebooks of Data Wrangling, Exploratory Data Analysis, Modeling, & Forecasting </li>
 </ul>

 <H2>Poster  </H2>